Lionrose/cs-identifier/README.md

 python id.py example_input.txt
 ```

-This will produce an output CSV file named "example_input_out.csv"
+This will produce an output file named "example_input_out.txt"

 ## Configure inputs
 This script takes in two inputs: